Cyber security and mid-sized businesses: getting the basics right

-In recent months we’ve seen a rash of cyberattacks against big businesses, with potentially disastrous consequences:
+In recent months we’ve seen a rash of cyberattacks against big organisations – Marks & Spencer, Harrods, and Co-op.
+The consequences are expensive and embarrassing.

-If these giant businesses can get hacked, how does a mid-market business protect itself?
+And if giant organisations can get hacked, how does a mid-sized business protect itself?

-To provide you with a head start, here are your priorities:
+To provide you with a head start in cyber security, here are the priorities from a CEO’s standpoint.:

-Create a risk-and-issue log that defines all the risks in the business, prioritize them by level of risk, and have a plan for each of them—even if that plan is “do nothing.”
+Create a risk-and-issue log that defines all the risks in the business.
+Subsequently, prioritise them by level of risk.
+Then, have a plan for each of them – even if that plan is ‘do nothing’.

 Get insured.

-Crime insurance covers the loss of money due to theft, fraud, or dishonesty and includes theft by hackers.
+Crime insurance covers the loss of money due to theft, fraud, or dishonesty.
+Additionally, it includes theft by hackers.
 Cyber insurance covers the losses resulting from a cyberattack.
 Add both to your portfolio as separate policies, not just add-ons to existing business insurance.

 Train your employees.